Technologicat/unpythonic/doc/macros.md

 We provide **genuine multi-shot continuations for Python**.
 Compare generators and coroutines, which are resumable functions, or in other words, single-shot continuations.
 In single-shot continuations, once execution passes a certain point, it cannot be rewound.
 Multi-shot continuations [can be emulated](https://gist.github.com/yelouafi/858095244b62c36ec7ebb84d5f3e5b02), but this makes the execution time `O(n**2)`, because when we want to restart again at an already passed point, the execution must start from the beginning, replaying the history.
 In contrast, **we implement continuations that can natively resume execution multiple times from the same point.**

-This feature has some limitations and is mainly intended for teaching continuations in a Python setting.
+This feature has some limitations and is mainly intended for experimenting with, and teaching, multi-shot continuations in a Python setting.

-- Especially, there are seams between continuation-enabled code and regular Python code.
+- There are seams between continuation-enabled code and regular Python code.
 (This happens with any feature that changes the semantics of only a part of a program.)

-- There's no [`dynamic-wind`](https://docs.racket-lang.org/reference/cont.html#%28def._%28%28quote._~23~25kernel%29._dynamic-wind%29%29) (the generalization of `try/finally`, when control can jump back in to the block from outside it).
+- There is no [`dynamic-wind`](https://docs.racket-lang.org/reference/cont.html#%28def._%28%28quote._~23~25kernel%29._dynamic-wind%29%29) (the generalization of `try/finally`, when control can jump back in to the block from outside it).

-- Interaction of continuations with exceptions isn't fully thought out.
-Interaction with async functions **is currently not even implemented**.
-This is quite simply because this feature is primarily for teaching, and the implementation is already quite complex.
+- Interaction of continuations with exceptions is not fully thought out.

+- Interaction with async functions **is not even implemented**.
+An `async def` or `await` appearing inside a `with continuations` block is considered a syntax error.

-- The implicit `cc` parameter might not be a good idea in the long run, and it might or might not change in a future release.
-It suffers from the same lack of transparency as the implicit `this` in many languages (e.g. C++ and JavaScript).
+- The implicit `cc` parameter might not be a good idea in the long run.
+  - This design might or might not change in a future release.
+It suffers from the same lack of transparency, whence the same potential for bugs, as the implicit `this` in many languages (e.g. C++ and JavaScript).
-  - Because it's implicit, it's easy to forget that each function definition implicitly introduces its own `cc`.
+  - Because `cc` is *declared* implicitly, it is easy to forget that *every* function definition anywhere inside the `with continuations` block introduces its own `cc` parameter.
-    - This introduces a bug when one introduces an inner function, and attempts to use the outer `cc` inside the inner function body, forgetting that inside the inner function the name `cc` points to **the inner function's** own `cc`.
+    - This introduces a bug when one introduces an inner function, and attempts to use the outer `cc` inside the inner function body, forgetting that inside the inner function, the name `cc` points to **the inner function's** own `cc`.
+      - The correct pattern is to `outercc = cc` in the outer function, and then use `outercc` inside the inner function body.
     - Not introducing its own `this` [was precisely why](http://tc39wiki.calculist.org/es6/arrow-functions/) the arrow function syntax was introduced to JavaScript in ES6.
-  - Python gets `self` right in that while it's conveniently *passed* implicitly, it must be *declared* explicitly, eliminating the transparency issue.
+  - Python gets `self` right in that while it is conveniently *passed* implicitly, it must be *declared* explicitly, eliminating the transparency issue.
-  - On the other hand, a semi-explicit `cc`, like Python's `self`, was tried in a previous release, and it led to a lot of boilerplate.
-It's especially bad that it effectively needs to be a keyword parameter, necessitating the user to write `def f(x, *, cc)`.
+  - On the other hand, a semi-explicit `cc`, like Python's `self`, was tried in an early version of this continuations subsystem, and it led to a lot of boilerplate.
+It is especially bad that to avoid easily avoidable bugs regarding passing in the wrong arguments, `cc` effectively must be a keyword parameter, necessitating the user to write `def f(x, *, cc)`.
+Not having to type out the `, *, cc` is much nicer, albeit not as pythonic.

 #### General remarks on continuations

-If you're new to continuations, see the [short and easy Python-based explanation](https://www.ps.uni-saarland.de/~duchier/python/continuations.html) of the basic idea.
+If you are new to continuations, see the [short and easy Python-based explanation](https://www.ps.uni-saarland.de/~duchier/python/continuations.html) of the basic idea.

-We provide a very loose pythonification of Paul Graham's continuation-passing macros, chapter 20 in [On Lisp](http://paulgraham.com/onlisp.html).
+We essentially provide a very loose pythonification of Paul Graham's continuation-passing macros, chapter 20 in [On Lisp](http://paulgraham.com/onlisp.html).

 The approach differs from native continuation support (such as in Scheme or Racket) in that the continuation is captured only where explicitly requested with ``call_cc[]``.
 This lets most of the code work as usual, while performing the continuation magic where explicitly desired.

-As a consequence of the approach, our continuations are [*delimited*](https://en.wikipedia.org/wiki/Delimited_continuation) in the very crude sense that the captured continuation ends at the end of the body where the *currently dynamically outermost* ``call_cc[]`` was used (and it returns a value).
+As a consequence of the approach, our continuations are [*delimited*](https://en.wikipedia.org/wiki/Delimited_continuation) in the very crude sense that the captured continuation ends at the end of the body where the *currently dynamically outermost* ``call_cc[]`` was used.
+Notably, in `unpythonic`, a continuation eventually terminates and returns a value, without hijacking the rest of the whole-program execution.

 Hence, if porting some code that uses ``call/cc`` from Racket to Python, in the Python version the ``call_cc[]`` may be need to be placed further out to capture the relevant part of the computation.
 For example, see ``amb`` in the demonstration below; a Scheme or Racket equivalent usually has the ``call/cc`` placed inside the ``amb`` operator itself, whereas in Python we must place the ``call_cc[]`` at the call site of ``amb``.

+Observe that while our outermost `call_cc` already somewhat acts like a prompt (in the sense of delimited continuations), we are currently missing the ability to set a prompt wherever (inside code that already uses `call_cc` somewhere) and terminate the capture there.
+So what we have right now is something between proper delimited continuations and classic whole-computation continuations - not really [co-values](http://okmij.org/ftp/continuations/undelimited.html), but not really delimited continuations, either.

 For various possible program topologies that continuations may introduce, see [these clarifying pictures](callcc_topology.pdf).